 Monitoring Humanitarian Innovation

 The aim of this Working Paper is to propose a new framework that can aid innovation managers and teams in the monitoring of their innovation’s progress towards success.
 This framework is called the ALNAP Innovation Milestones.
-It draws from the analysis of 15 initiatives funded by the Humanitarian Innovation Fund (HIF), and the Elrha-ALNAP research on what factors contribute to successful innovation processes (Obrecht and Warner, 2016).
+It draws from the analysis of 15 projects funded by Elrha’s Humanitarian Innovation Fund (HIF), and the HIF-ALNAP research on what factors contribute to successful innovation processes.

 01/03/2017 R2HC Report,